 Bar of the month: Chingón

 Everything we know about Mexico, we learned from American pop culture.
-After watching US TV shows such as The OC, we were anticipating bright lights, pool party vibes and a raucous crowd when we arrived at this new Mexican venue in Business Bay.
+After watching US TV shows such as The OC , we were anticipating bright lights, pool party vibes and a raucous crowed when we arrived at this new Mexican venue in Business Bay.

 As it turned out, there was no boisterous pool party.
-Instead we took the elevator from the Grand Millennium lobby up to the rooftop, where we were met by incredibly stylish hosts, guided through an enormous camouflaged black door and into a dimly lit, uber stylish restaurant and lounge.
+Instead we took the elevator from the Grand Millennium lobby up to to the rooftop, were met by incredibly stylish hosts, guided through an enormous camouflaged black door and into a dimly lit, uber stylish restaurant and lounge.

+Chingón couldn’t be further removed from the tacky Cancun atmosphere depicted on US TV shows.
+In fat, Chingón – meaning ‘something cool’ – is exactly that – it’s really, really cool.

 In terms of the view, this new spot has a cracking one out across Dubai Canal, and during cooler months the venue opens the windows so wide that it feels like you’re dining outside.